-HPE 112LTEAM SPORT EDUCATION LAB II (1)

-This course addresses the development, teaching and analysis of skills in a variety of tactical approach activities, specifically basketball, hockey, lacrosse, rugby, football and track and field.
-Students learn to teach, analyze and assess skilled performance based on the learner's current skill level and developmental readiness.
+TEAM SPORT EDUCATION LAB II (1) This course addresses the development, teaching and analysis of skills in a variety of tactical approach activities, specifically basketball, hockey, lacrosse, football and field hockey.
+Students learn to teach, analyze and assess skilled performance, based on the learner's current skill level and developmental readiness.
 Students will gain an understanding of the appropriate teaching strategies and modes of assessment that should be utilized with the various activities.